espressif/esp-idf/docs/en/api-reference/system/ulp-risc-v.rst

 1. The ULP RISC-V code, written in C or assembly (must use the `.S` extension), must be placed in a separate directory inside the component directory, for instance, `ulp/`.

-.. note: When registering the component (via ``idf_component_register``), this directory should not be added to the ``SRC_DIRS`` argument as it is currently done for the ULP FSM.
+.. note:: When registering the component (via ``idf_component_register``), this directory should not be added to the ``SRC_DIRS`` argument as it is currently done for the ULP FSM.
 See the step below for how to properly add ULP source files.

 2. Call ``ulp_embed_binary`` from the component CMakeLists.txt after registration.
 For example::